Here She Comes Now: Nirvana

-A version of the song was recorded by American rock band Nirvana in April 1990, during a session at Smart Studios in Madison, Wisconsin with Butch Vig.
+A version of the song was recorded by American rock band Nirvana in April 1990, during a session at Smart Studios in Madison, Wisconsin, with Butch Vig.
 It was released by The Communion Label in 1991 on the compilation album Heaven & Hell: A Tribute to the Velvet Underground and as a split single with the Melvins, who covered the Velvet Underground song, "Venus in Furs."
-Another version was recorded during a radio session in Hilversum, the Netherlands on November 25, 1991 for the Dutch stations VPRO and VARA.
+Another version was recorded during a radio session in Hilversum, the Netherlands on November 25, 1991, for the Dutch stations VPRO and VARA.
 This version remains unreleased.
 The song was occasionally covered by the band in concert in 1990 and 1991.

 Other versions

 Cabaret Voltaire recorded a cover version on their debut EP Extended Play in 1978.

-The song was also covered by dream pop band Galaxie 500 as a bonus track for the reissue of their 1990 album This Is Our Music.
+The song was also covered by dream pop band Galaxie 500 as the B-side for their 1990 single "Fourth of July", with the cover later appearing as a bonus track on reissues of their 1990 album This Is Our Music.